gomorpheus/morpheus-docs/getting_started/additional/encryption.rst

 #.
 Run ``morpheus-ctl reconfigure``

-   - Reconfigure will generate a new encryption key using the suffix and set (ENC) values for service password in application.yml
+   - Reconfigure will generate a new encryption key using the suffix and set (ENC) values for the service password in application.yml